Eschatologue/CM_wiki/docs/equipment/armour/armour-table.md

 icon: material/shield-plus
 ---

-## Armour Proficiency
+## Armor Training

-Anyone can put on a suit of armour or strap a shield to an arm.
-Only those *proficient* in the armour's use know how to wear it effectively, however.
-Your class gives you Proficiency with certain types of armour.

-If you wear armour that you lack Proficiency with, you gain several affliction:

-- :d20-disadv: **Disadvantage** on any :d20-check:**Ability Check**
-- :d20-disadv: **Disadvantage** on :d20-save: **Saving Throw**
-- :d20-disadv: **Disadvantage** on :d20-attack: **Attack Roll** that involves *Strength* or *Dexterity*
-- You can't cast spells.
+Armor training allows you to use armor of a certain category without the following drawbacks.
+If you wear Light, Medium, or Heavy armor and lack training with it, you have Disadvantage on any D20 Test that involves Strength or Dexterity, and you can't cast spells.
+If you use a *Shield* and lack training with it, you don't gain its AC bonus.

 ## Armour Class (AC)

 *See [Armour Class](./index.md#what-is-armour-class-ac) for more details*

-Armour protects its wearer from attacks.
-The armour (and shield) you wear determines your base Armour Class.
+An Armor Class (AC) is the target number for an attack roll.
+AC represents how difficult it is to hit a target.

+Your base AC calculation is 10 plus your Dexterity modifier.
+If a rule gives you another base AC calculation, you choose which calculation to use; you can't use more than one.

 ## Stealth